How To Clean Roomba - Detailed Cleaning iRobot Roomba

 The extractors must be replaced every 6 to 12 months.

-As for the side brush, watch the cap in the middle of the brush.
+As for the side brush, look at the cap in the middle of the brush.
 You should see a rectangular slot running down the center.
 You can slot a coin in and loosen it up.
-If you don’t have a coin, you can use a standard Phillips screwdriver for the job.
+If you don't have a coin, you can use a standard Phillips screwdriver for the job.

 When the side brush is off, clean it using your microfiber cloth.